 In fact, the concept of implementing quantum money was introduced in 1970 by research physicist Stephen Wiesner.
 However, it remained unpublished until 1983, and a practical way of developing it (using methods from semidefinite programming) was invented in 2013.

-Today, the primary objective of the Financial Quantum System is to facilitate consistent integrity of the funds’ movement, precisely estimate uncertainty in financial models, and eliminate the shortcoming of the central banking system.
+Today, the primary objective of the Financial Quantum System is to facilitate consistent integrity of the funds’ movement, precisely estimate uncertainty in financial models, and eliminate the shortcomings of the central banking system.

 Current Financial System